X-23: Sarah Kinney

 Sarah was the first one to show Laura any sort of affection in spite of her orders from the Facility to not treat her like a child.
 Sarah would frequently read her Pinocchio as a child and showed concern when she noticed the cuts Laura inflicted on herself.
 It took Laura sparing the life of Henry Sutter for Sarah to realize that she was just as guilty of using Laura as the rest of the Facility was.
 Deciding to make things right, Sarah hatched a plan to escape with Laura, destroy the Facility's work, and start over with her.
 However, thanks to Zander Rice lacing the trigger scent on her, Sarah was killed by Laura.
 With her dying breaths, Sarah tells "X-23" her name is Laura.
 Sarah's final thoughts were left in a letter to Laura detailing her guilt, that she was Laura's mother, and the realization that she had come to love her.
 Sarah's death remains to this day the life that Laura regrets taking the most.
-Iron Man's recent research confirmed that Sarah is actually Laura's biological mother, rather than just being a surrogate.
+Iron Man's research confirmed that Sarah is actually Laura's biological mother, rather than just being a surrogate.
 Writer Marjorie Liu has stated that she intended for Laura to be part Asian through her mother.